jake100/stealthlang/README.md

 import otherFile as o
 import library as lib
 import thing from library as t
+#brings all w's public members into scope
+import window from graphicsLib as w!

 #global variables
 final title = "stealth"